-This concentration is intended for students with a particular interest in deepened study of the Bible, whether in spiritual/religious settings, teaching, preparation for academic study of the Bible, or other interests.
-Students are provided with initial ancient language skills, introduction to academic study of the Bible, and specialized experience in interpretation needed for doctoral-level study or possible teaching of the Bible in religiously-affiliated secondary schools.
-Students who choose this concentration normally take a combination of courses in Hebrew Bible and New Testament for a Cross-Testament declaration, although students may specifically elect to have their concentration designated as either Hebrew Bible or New Testament if sufficient courses are taken.
+This concentration is intended for students with a particular interest in deepened study of the Bible, in spiritual/religious settings, teaching, preparation for academic study of the Bible, or other interests.
+Students learn initial ancient language skills, introduction to academic study of the Bible, and specialized experience in interpretation needed for doctoral-level study or possible teaching of the Bible in religiously-affiliated secondary schools.
+Normally a combination of courses in Hebrew Bible and New Testament for a Cross-Testament declaration are taken, although students may select a concentration of either Hebrew Bible or New Testament.